keijiro/Lasp/README.md

 ![gif](https://i.imgur.com/L98u4AI.gif)

-**Sphere** is the simplest example of LASP.
-The sphere is scaled by input audio using the Audio Level Tracker component.
+**Sphere** is the simplest example of LASP that shows an animated sphere scaled by the audio level.
+It uses the **Audio Level Tracker** component to calculate the audio level and a **Property Binder** to animate the scale property of the sphere.

 ![gif](https://i.imgur.com/4OVS00N.gif)

-**LevelMeter** shows how to create audio-reactive behaviors using the Audio Level Tracker component.
-It also uses the raw waveform API to draw the waveform graph.
+**LevelMeter** is a slightly advanced example of the use of Audio Level Tracker that shows low/mid/high frequency band levels.
+It also uses the raw waveform function to draw the waveform graph.

 ![screenshot](https://i.imgur.com/D51PENw.png)

-**DeviceSelector** shows how to instantiate Audio Level Tracker and property binders dynamically.
+**DeviceSelector** shows how to instantiate Audio Level Tracker and set Property Binders programmatically at run time.

 ![gif](https://i.imgur.com/gVwN4qE.gif)

-**Lissajous** is an example of use of the Input Stream class.
-It draws a Lissajous curve using the interleaved waveform API.
+**Lissajous** is an example that draws a Lissajous curve using the **Input Stream** class and its interleaved waveform function.

 System Requirements
 -------------------